Updated to v1.34

 Once the 3-ball multiball begins, shoot 3 ramp shots to collect Jackpots and light the Super Jackpot on the Dragon.
 The Jackpots will then be lit on the loops.
 Shooting 3 loops lights the Dragon again for a Super Jackpot, and Jackpots return to the ramps.
 Baratheon’s powerup increases the value of the Jackpot and Super Jackpot, and used to be a viable house for high scores via Wall MB, but later code revisions decreased the points from Wall MB significantly.
 Further Wall multiballs require 11 top lane completions/Castle Black shots.

-Add-A-Ball: An Add-A-Ball is available for multiball modes other than the Iron Throne.
+Add-A-Ball: An Add-A-Ball is available for all multiball modes.
 Add-A-Ball is added to the pop bumper awards, and can be cycled into randomly (there is no way to favor it as a reward).
 This can only work once per multiball.
-This is separate from House Martell's Add-A-Ball, and whether that has been used or not has no apparent influence on the bumper Add-A-Ball.
+This is separate from House Martell’s Add-A-Ball, and whether that has been used or not has no apparent influence on the bumper Add-A-Ball.

 You may not stack these two multiballs, nor make progress toward either one during another multiball.

 At the beginning of a game, the house you have selected will always be the first mode available.
 However, shooting other shots three times each during the game enough times enables other modes to be activated.
 The shots from left to right enable the modes in the same way I listed earlier.
 If you have two modes qualified, you may choose to play two house modes at once (stacked) so long as you are not playing as House Greyjoy.
 The modes are activated by shooting the left ramp at any time when the mode start light is lit, and a player may strategically choose to pass and choose to battle no houses.
 If you choose to Pass, then you must qualify a new house mode or light the third Blackwater Multiball lock in order to relight the mode start shot on the left ramp.
-Some modes are also timed.
+All modes are timed (except for Targaryen III, which lasts until completed or you drain).
 Failure to complete timed modes will force the player to restart the mode by shooting the left ramp (re-qualifying a failed mode is not required).
 Progress through modes is saved only for certain houses.
 These modes are:

 Stark: Loop the left or right ramp to advance the kill list and increase the payoff score, then shoot the left or right orbit after 3 (1 if the mode is reset) ramps to collect the payoff score and finish the mode.
 40 second timer.
 Greyjoy players require both loops and ramps to be shot (for jackpot advances) as well before the mode will end.
 Must be restarted if failed.